aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/bonepose/_index.md

 public class BonePose
 ```

-The com.aspose.threed.BonePose contains the transformation matrix for a bone node
+The [BonePose](../../com.aspose.threed/bonepose) contains the transformation matrix for a bone node
 ## Constructors

 | Constructor | Description |